Oscar Chicken

 3. Cover in cling film and place in the fridge.
 Marinate for at least 6 hours up to 24 hours.

-5. Cover with lid and place in the oven for 1.5-3 hours, checking halfway through and adding remaining stock if most of the liquid has evaporated.
+5. Cover with lid and place in the oven for 1.5-2 hours, checking halfway through and adding remaining stock if most of the liquid has evaporated.
+Remove lid for remaining 30 min.

 More Recipes